 - In ArcGIS Pro, open the Remove Overlapping Centerlines geoprocessing tool.

-- Choose the input layer or feature class that represents the LRS centerline by clicking the Input Centerline Features drop-down arrow.
+- Click the Input Centerline Features drop-down arrow and choose the input layer or feature class that represents the LRS centerline.

 You can also click the Browse button to browse to the input centerlines source.

 Running this tool may result in centerline changes, such as centerline splitting or deletion of duplicated centerline features.
 It may also update centerline sequence table records so that routes share centerlines.
 If additional columns are modeled on the centerlines, some centerline attributes may be lost when the tool is run.

 - Consider starting an edit session in ArcGIS Pro for test runs of the tool using Enable Undo.

 - Click Run to remove duplicate centerline geometry in the input sources.